turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 ```

 <section class="note">
-### Note
+### Make Note:
-If the expression is omitted/there is no return statement, `undefined` is returned instead.
+- If there is no return statement in a function, `undefined` is returned instead.
+- The return statement halts the execution of the function.
+This means any lines of code after the return statement will not run.
+- A function can only return 1 value on any given invocation.
 </section>

-The following return statements are all examples that would break function execution:
+The following return statements are all examples that would halt function execution:

 ```javascript
 return;